YeeChuen/timer-react/README.md

+# Timer App

+This is a timer application, user can set a desired timer, and start the countdown by clicking "start", useful for baking, as well as for doing planks while working out.
+Incredibly versitile app.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).